 Where a calculator is required for the completion of an examination, a student may use any basic scientific calculator, except the following: graphics calculator, programmable calculator and a calculator which features text storage or retrieval facilities.
-You must bring your own calculator to the examination as the University do not provide them.

 No translation dictionaries are permitted in any of the University's examinations.
 The only exception to the policy is in the case of individual students who had been assessed by the University's Disability Service as requiring access to a translation dictionary.